Making Decisions ESL Games and Activities

 ESL Spontaneous Decisions Game - Speaking: Forming Sentences from Prompts - Group Work - Pre-intermediate (A2) - 25 minutes

-Here is a free spontaneous decisions game to see how quickly students can decide things.
-The game covers making spontaneous decisions with will and giving reasons for decisions.
-Students take it in turns to pick up a card and read the situation and question to the group.
-The first student to respond by making a decision with will and giving a reason for their decision gets three points.
-The other students then have a chance to each get one point by making their own decision with will and giving a reason.
-However, their responses must be different from the first student.
-If the first student doesn’t form their response correctly, another group member can challenge the student and be the first person to answer.
+In this free spontaneous decisions game, students race to make spontaneous decisions with will and give reasons for decisions.
+In groups, students take turns picking up a card and reading the situation and question to the group.
+The first student to respond by making a decision with will and giving a reason for their decision scores three points.
+The other students then each have a chance to score one point by making their own unique decision and giving a reason.
+If the first student doesn't form their response correctly, they are out of the round, and the other students can answer.
 The student with the most points at the end of the game is the winner.

 Decisions, Decisions Preview